Sejtanic/MoPProject/README.md

 part 3 of task My Questions will be under Actions inside Profile

+Bug

+When changing the username the username will be changed but the change will not be reflected at first because I forgot to add the code to change username in localstorage so it will stay on old username.Many functionality will be lost because the current situation does not match the DB.
+My advice is to Log Out and then Log In again with changed username.

 Get this project by cloning this repository on your device.

 When repository is cloned navigate to folder MoPproject .